CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Configure-Integrations/Integrate-with-Grafana.md

 The quickest way to view the interface statistics for your Cumulus Linux network is to make use of the pre-configured dashboard installed with the plug-in.
 Once you are familiar with that dashboard, you can create new dashboards or add new panels to the NetQ dashboard.

-1. Open the Grafana user interface:
+1. Open the Grafana user interface.
-    - Remote access
-        - Cloud deployments: enter *api.netq.cumulusnetworks.com:3000*
-        - On-premises deployments: enter *\<hostname-ipaddr\>:3000*
-        - Cumulus in the Cloud (CITC): enter *air.netq.cumulusnetworks.com:3000*
-    - Local access
-        - Enter *localhost:3000*

 2. Log in using your application credentials.